WalshyDev/personal-site/content/pages/blog/21_04_01-why-is-java-11-string-repeat-so-quick.md

 private final byte coder;
 ```

-So, this `byte` is a identifier for an encoding.
+So, this `byte` is an identifier for an encoding.
 Now let's look at where this is used:
 ```java
 String(byte[] value, byte coder) {
     this.value = value;